nirvana/TFL/README.md

 The license is contained in the file LICENSE.md.
 Please create issues if you have feedback, or pull requests if you have improvements.

-The plan is to revise the license and keep it at 0.x until the summer of 2013, where it will be blessed as 1.0.

-So, if anyone actually does read this, and has an opinion, now's the time to share!

 ### Who?